RAF Woodhall Spa - Past & Present

 Thorpe Camp Visitor Centre is an excellent little museum principally dedicated to preserving the history of RAF Woodhall Spa and the squadrons that operated from it.
 However, it also has displays covering the history of aviation in Lincolnshire, the Lincolnshire based Sqns of the Air Training Corps and the Arnhem bound 1st Airlanding Brigade:

-The battered temporary brick shells of the Officer's and Sergeant's messes, baths, ablutions and latrines can be found in the woods immediately south of the museum.
-The condition of these buildings is extremely poor and there are numerous sewage inspection covers missing, so extreme caution should be exercised when venturing from the track.
+The battered temporary brick shells of the Officer's and Sergeant's messes, baths, ablutions and latrines in the woods immediately south of the museum were demolished in 2019.

 Within the south-western edge of the woods are the remains of the 'all ranks' No 1 accommodation site.
 The concrete foundations of numerous Nissen huts are visible, in addition to sewage ejector houses, concrete tracks and transformer bases.
 A couple of Stanton Air Raid Shelters still stand and are still in good condition enabling their conversion by the Woodland Trust into hibernaculum for the eight bat resident species.